Grand Challenges Climate Science Communication Fellowship

 Empowering Creativity, Celebrating Achievement

-Grand Challenges Climate Science Communication Fellow, Spring 2025
+Grand Challenges Water and Climate Science Communication Fellow, Spring 2026

-What are Grand Challenge Climate Science Communication Fellows?
+What are Grand Challenge Water and Climate Science Communication Fellows?

-Students work with mentors (faculty, research scientists, graduate students) to create a communication project to educate the public on a climate science related issue that is currently being researched.
+Students work with mentors (faculty, research scientists, graduate students, etc) to create a communication project to educate the public on a water or climate science related issue that is currently being researched.
 The research used to produce the communication project can either be the student’s own or the research of their faculty mentor.
 Students select their own communications venues (paintings, podcasts, videos, etc…) and work together as a cohort to develop and refine their individual projects.
-Projects are then presented at the UNM Undergraduate Research Opportunity Conference (UROC) in the spring semester, and are posted on UNM websites.
+Projects are then presented at the UNM Undergraduate Research Opportunity Conference (UROC) in the spring semester and are posted on UNM websites.
+Students also attend field trips or presentations to enhance their understanding of water and climate sciences.

 Why Participate in Grand Challenges?